WebOfTrustInfo/verifiable-news/sketchpad.md

 # Sketchpad

 ## Text-based Claims
-Here is a sketch of a text-based claim (see also [https://www.w3.org/TR/rdf-json/](https://www.w3.org/TR/rdf-json/)):
+In the [verifiable claims data model](https://w3c.github.io/vc-data-model/#claims), a claim is a statement about a subject.
+Here are some sketches showing a claim as one or more RDF literals (see also [https://www.w3.org/TR/rdf-json/](https://www.w3.org/TR/rdf-json/)):
 ```json
 {
   "claim": {